DioxusLabs/dioxus/docs/guide/src/en/describing_ui/index.md

 ### Attributes

-Attributes (and listeners discussed in a [later chapter](../interactivity/index.md)) modify the behavior or appearence of the element they are attached to.
+Attributes (and [listeners](../interactivity/index.md)) modify the behavior or appearence of the element they are attached to.
 They are specified inside the `{}` brackets, using the `name: value` syntax.
 You can provide the value as a literal in the RSX:
 ```rust
 {{#include ../../../examples/rsx_overview.rs:attributes}}
 ```